jboss-developer/jboss-eap-quickstarts/picketlink-sts/README.md

         {"outcome" => "success"}

    The batch file also restarts the server.
-5. Stop the ${product.name} server.
+5. Stop the JBoss EAP server.

 ## Review the Modified Server Configuration

-After stopping the server, open the `${jboss.home.name}/standalone/configuration/standalone.xml` file and review the changes.
+After stopping the server, open the `EAP7_HOME/standalone/configuration/standalone.xml` file and review the changes.

 The following `picketlink-sts` security-domain was added to the `security` subsystem.